RoSSBi3D: a 3D and bi-fluid code for protoplanetary discs: Next steps and possible development

 \subsection{A possible multi-fluid approach}

 This is a development often considered to address the complex evolution of PPDs.
-Numerical simulations with two-phase codes generally describe the solid material as a single population of spherical solid-particles.
+Numerical simulations with two phase codes generally describe the solid material as a single population of spherical and solid particles.
 This is of course a major draw-back which biases the estimate of dust-gas friction and, consequently, the description of the disc evolution.
-A natural possibility to overcome this problem is to use a multi-fluid approach as, for example, the ones implemented by \citet{Hanasz2010, Benitez2019, Huang2022}.
+A natural possibility to overcome this problem is to use a multi-fluid approach as, for example, the ones implemented by \citet{Hanasz2010}, \citet{Benitez2019} and \citet{Huang2022}.

-However, in view of a more realistic evolution, it is also important to describe the exchanges of mass and energy between the various "fluids" of the dispersed phase and between the two phases, gas and solids.
-This refers to the formation of the planetesimal, a problem in which binary collisions and gas drag must be taken into account and result in coagulation/fragmentation or condensation/evaporation processes \citep{Weiden1980, Voelk1980, Weiden1993, Brauer2008, Birnstiel2011}.
-Basically, the whole problem is a very complex one and should not simplify when adding SG !
-Anyway, it will be interesting to start introducing part of the complexity in the system with two or three populations of solid particles able to evolve simultaneously, for example growing under pure sticking processes.
-Numerical simulations can play a decisive role in this exploration strategy.
-Significant results could be expected in this way due to the progress in HPC and massively parallel computers.
-Data management and preparation of efficient visualisation tools are also an important aspect of the problem for these future simulations.

-In our opinion an appropriate way to implement a multi-fluid approach is to use a sectional method \citep{Laurent2001,Laurent2002} which is well known in the context of dispersed droplet evolution \citep{Dufour2005} and can be interpreted in terms of the kinetic theory of gases \citet{Tambour1985, Laurent2001}.
-In this approach the dispersed phase is considered as a set of continuous media called "fluids"; each of them corresponds to a statistical average between two fixed scales and is called a 'section'.
-This approach permits to insure conservation of moment transfer between the various "fluid".
-These 'sections' may be discriminated following their associated size or Stokes number.
-One of the main interest with this approach lies in the possibility to rely on the large developments of the numerical simulation of reactive flows \citep{Drui2017}.
+However, in a view of a more realistic evolution, it is also important to describe the exchanges of mass and energy between the various fluids of the dispersed phase and between the two phases, gas and solids.
+This refers to the formation of planetesimals, a problem in which binary collisions and gas drag must be taken into account and result in coagulation/fragmentation or condensation/evaporation processes \citep{Weiden1980, Voelk1980, Weiden1993, Brauer2008, Birnstiel2011}.
+An appropriate way to implement a multi-fluid approach could be to use a sectional method \citep{Laurent2001,Laurent2002}, which is well known in the context of the dispersed droplet evolution \citep{Dufour2005} and can be interpreted in terms of the kinetic theory of gases \citep{Tambour1985, Laurent2001}.
+The advantages of this method are to ensure conservation of moment transfer between the various fluids and, possibly, to rely on the large developments of the numerical simulation of reactive flows \citep{Drui2017}.